T

 Puppy food: Puppies should have puppy food for their age, size, and nutritional needs.
 All puppies need nutritionally complete puppy food and to be fed according to the directions of the food or the recommendations for their breed.

 Adult dog food: Similar to puppy food considerations, adult dog food should be nutritionally complete.
 Adding supplements is a good idea if your dog is prone to specific health issues.
-Because these dogs remain active well into adulthood, it is best for them to have an active dog food variety that combines the main ingredient of animal protein with carbohydrates, fats, and vegetables.
+Because these dogs remain active well into adulthood, they should have an active dog food variety that combines the main ingredient of animal protein with carbohydrates, fats, and vegetables.

 Maintenance And Grooming